notcallumfisher/EpicOS/2015/v1/README.md

 - welcomeUsers - Whether or not to welcome users that enter the room - Can be true or false.
 The default is false
 - sendStartUpMsg - Whether or not to send a greeting message on start-up - Can be true or false.
 The default is false
 - antiSpamTimeout - Time in milliseconds before the bot can repeat its last chat message - Can be any value in milliseconds.
 The default is 40000

-## Directory

-You can find a list of all published EpicOS projects in the [project directory](https://github.com/cffisher/EpicOS).